Tuscan Tomato Sauce

 I like to put a little of the sauce in the bottom of the hot jar before adding the lemon juice to give the jar a buffer from the cooler temperature of the lemon juice.

-I then fill it up leaving 1-inch headspace.
+Using a jar funnel, I then fill it up leaving 1-inch headspace.

-Place the lid on top of the jar and add the ring.
-Tighten the ring to fingertip tight and process in a pressure canner for 25 minutes at 10 pounds of pressure if at sea level.
-Remember to adjust your pressure if you are above 1000 feet in elevation.
+Process in a pressure canner for 25 minutes at 10 pounds of pressure if at sea level.
+(Don't forget to adjust the time for your elevation if you are above 1000 feet.)

 If your jar did not seal, then place it in the fridge and use it immediately.
 Store the sealed jars in your pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.
 The quality is best in the first year.

-If you have any questions about canning with a pressure canner or how to adjust the pressure or processing time for altitude, take a look at our canning basics videos.
+If you have any questions about canning with a pressure canner or how to adjust the pressure or processing time for altitude, take a look at my canning basics videos.